 A cyber security risk analyst is responsible for planning and executing security protocols for networks, servers, and computer systems.
 A cyber security risk analyst will update, maintain, and design digital security systems.

-How much do risk analysis make?
+How much does a role in risk analysis earn you?

 Risk analysts make around $100,000 annually.